ingokasch/docker_skeleton/README.md

 * FIRST_INSTALL [f]
 * .htaccess [f] - will be copied from the TYPO3 source folder

+**Attention:
-**!!!
-If any of the files and folders mentioned above exists prior to running the script, they will NOT be overwritten !!!**
+If any of the files and folders mentioned above exists prior to running the script, they will NOT be overwritten.**

 #### 5.4 Import database dump
 If you want to import a database dump, answere the question with "**yes or y**", otherwise answere with "**no or n**" and the step will be skipped.